-Windows Defender in Windows 10 or Windows 8.1 is set to automatically download and install the definition updates using Windows Update, once a day.
-If for some reason, your Windows Defender will not update automatically, or if you wish to download and save the definition updates in order to maybe update Windows Defender offline, on different installations of Windows 8, then this post will be of interest to you.
+Windows Defender in Windows 11, Windows 10 or Windows 8.1 is set to automatically download and install the definition updates using Windows Update, once a day.
+If for some reason, your Windows Defender will not update automatically, or if you wish to download and save the definition updates in order to maybe update Windows Defender offline, on different installations of Windows 11/10/8/7/Vista, then this post will be of interest to you.

 Once the file has finished downloading, go to your download location and double-click the file mpam–fe.exe.
 Follow the prompts to install the update.

-If you think some malware is preventing the installation of Windows Defender definition updates, you may want to run a scan with Microsoft Safety Scanner or for more stubborn malware, using Windows Defender Offline.
+If you think some malware is preventing the installation of Windows Defender definition updates, you may want to run a scan with Microsoft Safety Scanner or for more stubborn malware, use Windows Defender Offline.

-See how to update Windows 10 offline.
+TIP: See how to update Windows offline.

 These links are sure to interest you too: